darkoverlordofdata/Bosco.ECS/readme.md

 * Bosco.ECS

-A lightweight ECS inspired by Entitas
+A lightweight ECS inspired by Entitas.
+Bosco is bare bones, and doesn't have reactive systems or monitoring.
+Code is generated from entitas.js using the entitas-ts cli at https://github.com/darkoverlordofdata/entitas-ts.
+Entitas-ts requres NodeJS.

+Demo Shmupwarz provides the game logic dlls for https://github.com/darkoverlordofdata/shmupwarz-unity

 Fixed resuable entity pooling bug*
 Entity is no longer nullable